streamlit/docs/content/library/advanced-features/configuration.md

 folderWatchBlacklist = []

 # Change the type of file watcher used by Streamlit, or turn it off completely.
-# Allowed values: * "auto" : Streamlit will attempt to use the watchdog module, and falls back to polling if watchdog is not available. * "watchdog" : Force Streamlit to use the watchdog module. * "poll" : Force Streamlit to always use polling. * "none" : Streamlit will not watch files.
+# Allowed values: * "auto" : Streamlit will attempt to use the watchdog module, and falls back to polling if watchdog is not available. * "watchdog" : Force Streamlit to use the watchdog module. * "poll": Force Streamlit to always use polling. * "none" : Streamlit will not watch files.
 # Default: "auto"
 fileWatcherType = "auto"

 # Symmetric key used to produce signed cookies.
 If deploying on multiple replicas, this should be set to the same value across all replicas to ensure they all share the same secret.
 # Default: randomly generated secret key.
-cookieSecret = "f8b7582082c5a4903916139e55a911170246459cdd73190983f806b7fc81623e"
+cookieSecret =

 # If false, will attempt to open a browser window on start.
-# Default: false unless (1) we are on a Linux box where DISPLAY is unset, or (2) server.liveSave is set.
+# Default: false unless (1) we are on a Linux box where DISPLAY is unset, or (2) we are running in the Streamlit Atom plugin.
 headless = false

 # Automatically rerun script when the file is modified on disk.
 # Default: false
 runOnSave = false

 # The address where the server will listen for client and browser connections.
 Use this if you want to bind the server to a specific address.
-If set, the server will only be accessible from this address, and not from any aliases (like localhost).
+If set, the server will only be accessible from this address,and not from any aliases (like localhost).
 # Default: (unset)
 #address =